yogeshhegde/processor-sdk-doc/source/rtos/index_faq.rst

 enables users to program the flash on the EVM using the pre-built firmware images provided by TI/board manufacturer.

+.. rubric:: Why my SD card stopped booting with the latest Processor SDK bootloader ?
+   :name: why-my-sd-card-stopped-booting-with-the-latest-processor-sdk-bootloader

+The FATFS library of processor SDK expects the SD card FAT partition entry should be in a specific format.
+The SD card may be having a different partition entry than the FATFS library that expects to process the media.
+The user has to reformat the SD card.
+The documentation for formatting the SD card through windows or linux is provided from the wiki article **SDK Create SD Card Script** for `Windows <index_overview.html#windows-sd-card-creation-guide>`__ and `Linux <index_overview.html#tools-create-sd-card-linux-label>`__.

 |

 Diagnostics